semgrep/semgrep-docs/docs/getting-started/quickstart-sms.md

 ## Supported source code managers

-- Semgrep Managed Scans is available for **GitHub Cloud (GitHub.com) and GitHub Enterprise Server**.
+- Semgrep Managed Scans is available for **GitHub-hosted (GitHub.com) and GitHub Enterprise Server** plans.

 ## Prerequisites

 - Admin access to your GitHub organization.
-- **Read access** to your code must be granted.
+- **Read access** to your code must be granted to Semgrep.
+This is achieved through a private Semgrep app that you create and register yourself.
 See [Managed Scans > Security](/deployment/managed-scanning#security) for more information on how Semgrep handles your code.

 ## Add repositories to Semgrep Managed Scans